-- Set time limit on social media.
+- Set a time limit on social media.
 Be specific about your objective for logging in.

 - Turn off ‘notifications.’
-Check in during specific times.
-Accept that our human brains are wired to respond to “the pings” (hence the engineering of said pings).
-Nothing will get you out of flow and white space faster than Pavlovian response to a ping.
+Check-in during specific times.
+Accept that our brains are wired to respond to “the pings” (hence the engineering of said pings).
+Nothing will get you out of the flow and white space faster than a Pavlovian response to a ping.

-- Make a list of other activities you’d like to do, but don’t.
+- List other activities you’d like to do, but don’t.
 Instead of scrolling, do one of those.

-- Actually log your activities for a week and see what you’re up to.
+- log your activities for a week and see what you’re up to.

 - Notice and record how you feel when you use/don’t use technology.
 What are the real benefits?
 How can you use online tools even more effectively?
-How can you eliminate some altogether?
+How can you eliminate some?

-- What tools are actually cooler in concept than in practice?
+- What tools are cooler in concept than in practice?
 Delete those apps.
-In fact, delete as many apps as you can at first, and only reinstall them when you understand the value they bring to you.
+Delete as many apps as you can at first, and only reinstall them when you understand the value they bring to you.

 - Find 5 minutes a day to meditate.
 Don’t know how?
-Check out the (free) Headspace app, or have a look at Jeff Warren’s website, and get started.
+Check out a free meditation app, or look at Jeff Warren’s website and get started.

-Most importantly, learn to recognize when you are using technology because it brings you value, and when you gravitate toward it even when there’s no clear benefit.
+Most importantly, learn to recognize when you use technology because it brings you value and when you gravitate toward it even when there’s no clear benefit.

 Although we tried, at their behest, it didn’t yield the results we wanted—that is, collective insight gathering, communication and debate.
-And that’s because the point of a post-it note exercise is to get people out of their seats and talking to each other, and mind-mapping, and moving ideas around so that everyone can see a large visual.
+That’s because the point of a post-it note exercise is to get people out of their seats and talk to each other, mind-mapping, and move ideas around so that everyone can see a large visual.
 It’s the collective process that matters.
-So, although the app is cool, in reality it does not serve the purpose of actually using post-it notes in a brainstorming session.
+So, although the app is cool, in reality, it does not serve the purpose of actually using Post-it notes in a brainstorming session.
 We were using technology just for the sake of technology, and it ended up distracting some and being dismissed by others.

-Interestingly, I am a licensed partner for a behavior change tech tool called Actionable.
-You may say, that sounds antithetical to what you’re professing!
+Interestingly, I often use and recommend technology to help create, measure, and sustain new habits.
+You may say that sounds antithetical to what you’re professing!
 The thing is, it’s not about the app.
 It’s about getting people to have conversations with each other, and commit to something, think about it, reflect on it, write about it, and then talk about it again.
 Track their own experiences.
 Then talk about it some more.
 Drive behaviour change and new habit formation.

-The technology isn’t in place for technology’s sake—it brings a human-first approach to enabling change.
+Technology shouldn’t be in place for technology’s sake.
+We can bring a human-first approach to using it to enable change.
 And change is difficult, even when intellectually you know it’s the right thing to do.

-When I pushed past those feelings, I realized that most of what I was seeing was advertising—all focused on triggering a need for stuff I don’t have and don’t really need.
-That was interesting and solidified my decision to carefully manage my use of these platforms—every few days, check in for 10 minutes.
+When I pushed past those feelings, I realized that most of what I saw was advertising—all focused on triggering a need for stuff I don’t have and don’t need.
+That was interesting and solidified my decision to manage my use of these platforms carefully—every few days, check in for 10 minutes.
 That’s it.
-This way I reap the benefits of staying connected with my community, but avoid the negative effects of being distracted by the technology.
+This way, I reap the benefits of staying connected with my community, but avoid the adverse effects of being distracted by the technology.

 Have you ever seen that YouTube video of the woman lying in the park, and the shot zooms out and out and out, beyond the park, the city, the country, the continent, the planet?
-That is one of the most visually profound perspectives I keep coming back to.
+That is one of the most visually profound perspectives I keep returning to.
 Do I keep myself stuck in a myopic, highly restricted space?
-Do I squander my boredom equity by keeping blinders on and staying hyper-busy, hyper-distracted?
+Do I squander my boredom equity by keeping blinders on and staying hyper-busy and hyper-distracted?

-What can you do to study on the impact of technology in your own life?
-What might you do to take more control of your precious time and energy, and own your participation in the “attention economy”?
+What can you do to study the impact of technology in your own life?
+What might you do to take more control of your precious time and energy and own your participation in the “attention economy”?